 Living on a boat seems like a distant dream for some people but it is possible.
 There are some places in Australia where living on a boat is allowed.
 In other places, the rules are pretty strict.

-When heading further north of Brisbane, the environment towards boat dwellers gets a little more relaxed.
+When heading further north of Brisbane, the environment for boat dwellers gets a little more relaxed.

 Even though the environment gets better further north of Brisbane, there are still usually fees associated with living on a boat.
 This is primarily because the areas where people want to set their boats up are within docking areas.